-We used to stay at Shimla where we had the best of food, atmosphere and weather.
+We used to stay in Shimla, where we had the best food, atmosphere and weather.
 Our life was going pretty amazingly.
-My wife had Pain during her regular menstruation cycles, but she was perfectly fine otherwise.
-In October 2015, when I was on tour in Delhi, she called me and said that she had excessive Pain.
-Since I was out of town, some of my colleagues and cousins took her for an Ultrasound the next day, and we got to know that there was a massive cyst in her stomach.
+My wife had Pain during her regular menstruation cycles but was fine otherwise.
+In October 2015, when I was on tour in Delhi, she called me and said she had excessive Pain.
+Since I was out of town, some of my colleagues and cousins took her for an Ultrasound the next day, and we learned that there was a massive cyst in her stomach.
 I was not very confident about Shimla, so I called her to Delhi, and we moved to Ahmedabad as her parents live there.

-When the investigation started, we found that it was a malignant cyst and she was diagnosed with stage 4 Ovarian Cancer.
-She was 45 then, and she was so fit that she hadn't taken any medication other than the polio vaccines that we get in our childhood till the Ovarian Cancer diagnosis.
-She used to do Yoga and was a very good homemaker.
+We found a malignant cyst when the investigation started, and she was diagnosed with stage 4 Ovarian Cancer.
+She was 45 then, and so fit that she hadn't taken any medication other than the polio vaccines we got in our childhood until the Ovarian Cancer diagnosis.
+She used to do Yoga and was a perfect homemaker.
 She managed everything very beautifully.
-Every reason we read behind cancer was not applicable in her case, and that was very shocking news for us, but we went ahead because you had to accept the reality.
+Every reason we read about Cancer was not applicable to her case, and that was very shocking news for us, but we went ahead because we had to accept the reality.

 The Surgery went perfectly.
-She was not aware then that she had cancer; the wound was so deep, and we didn't want her to break down.
+She was not aware then that she had Cancer; the wound was so deep, and we didn't want her to break down.
 The doctor was so helpful that he said he would disclose this news to her when she would be ready to hear it.
-We all had to hide it and act in front of her like she was fine.
+We all had to hide it and act in front of her like she was okay.

-After the surgery, the doctor disclosed the news, and it was a very emotional moment, but we were there to support her.
-It was already 10-15 days that we came to know about this news, so we all had already been through the phase, but she was entering that phase, and we supported her in every way we could.
+After the Surgery, the doctor disclosed the news, and it was a very emotional moment, but we were there to support her.
+It was already 10-15 days before we came to know about this news, so we all had already been through the phase, but she was entering that phase, and we supported her in every way we could.

-The Chemotherapy went on till March 2016, and then she was perfectly fine and ready to go back to Shimla.
+The Chemotherapy went on till March 2016, and then she was excellent and ready to return to Shimla.
 We went to Shimla in March, and we resumed our happy lives.
-As she was a teacher, she just took rest for two months because I insisted on it and then after that, she rejoined her school.
+As a teacher, she just took rea st for two months because I insisted on it, and then she rejoined her school.

-We were getting the tests done regularly, and our life was going amazing.
-But life hits you hard the very moment you think it is going smoothly.
+We were getting the tests done regularly, and our life was going fantastic.
+But life hits you hard when you think it is going smoothly.
 Cancer can relapse anytime.
 Suddenly, in September 2017, when we went to Chandigarh on Raksha Bandhan, the reports were not good.
-We decided to go for all those routine check-ups again to the same place at Ahmedabad since we decided not to change our doctors.
+We decided to go for all those routine check-ups again at the same place in Ahmedabad since we decided not to change our doctors.
 Taking a second opinion is okay, but we should trust our doctors.

-We came to the same doctor and planned the surgery, but we took time because my wife was reluctant for allopathic treatment.
-Since she had already gone through the Surgery and chemotherapy, she said she wanted to try something like yoga, spiritual, Naturopathy or something.
+We went to the same doctor and planned the Surgery, but we took time because my wife was reluctant to allopathic treatment.
+Since she had already gone through Surgery and Chemotherapy, she wanted to try something like Yoga, spirituality, and Naturopathy.

-We tried other treatments for one month at Ahmedabad, but those were not beneficial because cancer has its effects.
-The reports started becoming worse, and then I put my foot down and told her that we had to go for the Surgery.
+We tried other treatments for one month at Ahmedabad, but those were not beneficial because Cancer has its effects.
+The reports started be worsen, and then I put my foot down and told her that had to go for surgery.
 It wasn't easy to convince her, but in the end, she agreed to it.

-We went for a small Surgery in Mumbai to check whether it was really cancer or not.
+We went for a smminorurgery in Mumbai to check whether it was Cancer or not.
 We got the tests done, and the doctor had the same opinion that we go for Surgery.
 We then planned for a Hipec Surgery.
 We decided to undergo Surgery in Ahmedabad itself because we had a lot of relatives there.

-The Surgery started, but unfortunately, the Ovarian Cancer had spread a lot, and due to it, the doctors had to take an instant decision of not going through with the Hipec Surgery because it would have been more disastrous to her.
-The doctors started scrapping everywhere where they could find cancer, and it was a 13-hour long Surgery.
+The Surgery started, but unfortunately, the Ovarian Cancer had spread a lot, and due to it, the doctors had to make an instant decision of not going through with the Hipec Surgery because it would have been more disastrous to her.
+The doctors started scrapping everywhere they could find Cancer, which was a 1313-hour-longurgery.

 She was in ICU for two days, and her recovery was excellent.
 The doctor suggested a chemo port so that she could be confident in taking chemotherapies.
-Later, the Chemotherapy got started, and it went for almost a year.
+Later, the Chemotherapy goarted, and it went foon r almost a year.
 She became very comfortable with that routine.

 Meanwhile, my elder daughter was in her final year, and my younger daughter was giving her 10th board, so I had to go back to Shimla for her exams.
 As it was very difficult for me to travel to Shimla again and again because the treatment was very long, I decided to shift my family to Ahmedabad.